Mckiev/homework/hw3/README.md

-This is a completed homework number 3 from CS294-112 (2018) I have implemented the DQN and Actor-Critic algorithms with the starter code was provided.
+This is a completed homework number 3 from CS294-112 (2018) I have implemented the DQN and Actor-Critic algorithms.
+The starter code was provided.
 The instructions can be seen in HW3.pdf
 My report is in HW3_report.pdf